rebase-master/tasklist/README.md

 ## Steps to setup this project

 - Create an account on [mlab.com](https://mlab.com) and setup a database
-- Browse to project root and run `npm install`
-- Create a file in config/env/development.js file with the following contents:
+- Get the database, username, password and create a file server/config/env/development.js with the following contents:

     ```
     module.exports = {
         db: {